Spaghetti Squash Chicken Alfredo is an easy and healthy way to enjoy a classic comforting dish without all of the pasta!

 - 1 cup low sodium chicken broth

-- 4 oz. low fat cream cheese cut into cubes
+- 4 oz. low fat cream cheese, cubed

 - 1/2 cup shredded Parmesan

-- salt pepper, red pepper chili flakes to taste
+- pinch of salt, pepper, red pepper chili flakes to taste

 - Melt butter in a large skillet over medium heat.

-- Add the garlic and sage and cook for 30 seconds.
-Stir in the flour and cook for 30 seconds, stirring constantly.
+- Add in the garlic and sage and cook for 30 seconds.
+Whisk in the flour (creating a roux) and cook for 30 seconds, whisking constantly.

 - Whisk in the chicken broth and half in half.
-Stir in the cubed cream cheese and Parmesan until smooth.
-Add in the shredded chicken and steamed broccoli.
-Stir.
+Stir in the cubed cream cheese and Parmesan until smooth and melted.
+Add in the chicken and stir to coat.

 - Fluff some of the spaghetti squash noodles up, and spoon the Alfredo mixture into each half of the spaghetti squash.

 - Top with the veggies and a sprinkle of parmesan.
 Enjoy!